Skip to content

 No account required - External users upload without creating accounts or remembering passwords.

-Limited access - Uploaders can’t see, edit, or download existing files in your system.
+Limited access - Uploaders can’t see, edit, or download existing files.

 Time limits - Most DMS platforms let you set expiration dates on upload links.